ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### Possible Story 1: Street-level vs. 5 meter-level

-For simplicity, the graphs below count only one true/false positie/negative per segment, instead of counting the number of labels in that segment.
-All user groups are also combined (the groups being: registered volunteers, anonymous volunteers, individual turkers, and 5 turkers with majority vote).
+For simplicity, the graphs below count only one true/false positie/negative per segment, instead of counting the number of labels in that segment (i.e., binary instead of ordinal).
+All user groups are also combined (the groups being: registered volunteers, anonymous volunteers, and individual turkers).

 Note: The red dots on the graphs are means.